 Handy was born in Florence, Alabama, in 1873 into a deeply religious family.
 As a boy, he saved for a guitar that he saw in a store window in town.
-When he finally bought it and brought it home, his father wouldn’t let an instrument that played the devil’s music in the house.
-That was the end of Handy’s guitar.
+When he finally bought it and brought it home, his father wouldn’t let it is the house.
+The instrument played the devil’s music, that was the end of Handy’s guitar.

 Handy soon was taking organ lessons and learned to play the cornet.
 He heard music everywhere: In the “shovel brigade” at the furnace where he worked and in the natural world:

 Handy was a deeply religious man, whose influences in his musical style were found in the church music he sang and played as a youth, and in the natural world.
 He later cited the sounds of nature, such as “whippoorwills, bats and hoot owls and their outlandish noises”, the sounds of Cypress Creek washing on the fringes of the woodland, and “the music of every songbird and all the symphonies of their unpremeditated art” as inspiration.